TreeHacks/hackpack-arduino-app/README.md

 Similar to Arduino, Processing sketches include a `setup` function, that runs once, and a `draw` function that runs repeatedly until the application quits.
 This program creates and opens a Serial port and prints any data received from the port to the console.

+### Other Languages

+Though Processing and python provide some of the simplest methods for interfacing an Arduino with a computer, many other languages, including Matlab and Java, provide serial communication libraries for interacting with an Arduino.

 Credit: https://learn.sparkfun.com/tutorials/connecting-arduino-to-processing for some Processing examples, http://playground.arduino.cc/Interfacing/Python for python examples.